yh17/E05a-Input/README.md

 # E05-Input

-This is an exercise to help you become accustomed to how Godot treats user input.
+Complete the assignement that allow mouse to show current x and y, also allow spaceship moved by WASD This is an exercise to help you become accustomed to how Godot treats user input.

 Instructions are as follows: